 At the College of Nursing at UMass Amherst:

-- The master’s programs build on baccalaureate competencies to develop clinical specialty roles and
+The master’s programs build on baccalaureate competencies to develop clinical specialty roles

 The College of Nursing prepares students to assess and meet the ever-changing needs of individuals, families, and communities through clinical placements in such settings as hospitals, extended care facilities, ambulatory care clinics, schools, senior centers, day programs, and correctional facilities across Massachusetts and throughout New England.